ghcdr/updatehub-docs/docs/updatehub-cloud.md

 The **UpdateHub** also gives all the information with the details of each specific *Rollout*, allowing a complete overview of the individual process.
 Among the information displayed inside the *Rollout Details* you will find:

-- *Version*: the version of *Rollout* that the *Device* will receive.
+- *Version*: the version of *Rollout* that the *Device* will receive
-- *Creation Date*: the date that the *Rollout* was created.
+- *Creation Date*: the date that the *Rollout* was created
 - *Tasks*: this area shows the each task that is part of the *Rollout*.
 Each task includes a number of information, such as:
-    - *Number of Devices*: all the *Devices* available for the *Rollout*, including the number of process concluded, failed, and remaining in one or various tasks are displayed here.
+    - *Number of Devices*: all the *Devices* available for the *Rollout*, including the number of process concluded, failed, and remaining in one or various tasks are displayed here
-    - *Fault tolerance*: that's the percentage limit of failures which can occur during the *Rollout* until the **UpdateHub** aborts the running rollout process, including any pending tasks.
+    - *Fault tolerance*: that's the percentage limit of failures which can occur during the *Rollout* until the **UpdateHub** aborts the running rollout process, including any pending tasks
-- *Play/Pause Rollout*: whenever the user wants to play or pause the *Rollout* the option is available, unless the process is aborted or the user chooses to archive it.
+- *Play/Pause Rollout*: whenever the user wants to play or pause the *Rollout* the option is available, unless the process is aborted or the user chooses to archive it
-- *Archive the Rollout*: once the rollout is not necessary anymore it can be archived and stopped definitely.
+- *Archive the Rollout*: once the rollout is not necessary anymore it can be archived and stopped definitely

 ![rollout details](../img/dashboard/rolloutDetails.png)